-- You can’t cover all eligible expenses: We mentioned this before, that you could spend money on a variety of educational expenses, but not with a prepaid tuition plan.
+- You can’t cover all eligible expenses: As previously mentioned, you could spend money on a variety of educational expenses, but not with a prepaid tuition plan.
 In this case, you can only prepay tuition — not room and board or fees, for example.

 - Your state could shut down the state program.
 In some cases, the state in which you live could shut down your prepaid tuition program.
 For example, Illinois’ prepaid college tuition program, the College Illinois! prepaid tuition program, has on-and-off started and stopped accepting new participants over the years because it does not have the money to fulfill its projected obligations.

 529 investment savings plans give you the opportunity to invest in stocks, bonds and mutual funds.
 Unlike prepaid tuition plans, your child isn’t restricted to staying in the state where he or she lives or attending a certain school (like a public university).
 It’s important to realize that these plans include an element of risk because it’s possible to lose money through your investments.